IreNox/dane_renew/README.md

 # dane_renew
-GO program to renew my DANE entries in my DNS Zone
+GO program to renew manual certificates and update DANE entries in DNS Zone for hosting.de Rest API